Skip to main content

 const injectorPerReq = injectorPerRou.resolveAndCreateChild(mergedProvidersPerReq);

-let bodyParserConfig = injectorPerReq.get(BodyParserConfig, undefined, {}) as BodyParserConfig;
+let bodyParserConfig = injectorPerReq.get(BodyParserConfig, {}) as BodyParserConfig;

 bodyParserConfig = { ...new BodyParserConfig(), ...bodyParserConfig }; // Merge with default.

-if (bodyParserConfig.acceptMethods!.includes(httpMethod)) {
+if (bodyParserConfig.acceptMethods!.includes(method)) {

 providersPerReq.push({ token: HTTP_INTERCEPTORS, useClass: BodyParserInterceptor, multi: true });